How does a person become a member of the LRC Family?

 We believe immersion is the biblical method of baptism, as it “re-enacts” the death, burial, and resurrection of Christ for each Christian.
 We also believe that baptism is only for believers who are old enough to choose it for themselves.
 “For we were all baptized by one Spirit into one body” (1 Corinthians 12:13).
 Jesus himself was baptized to “fulfill all righteousness” (Matthew 3:15), and we invite others to follow in His steps.

-How do men an women serve at Little Rock Church?
+How do men and women serve at Little Rock Church?

-The creation story in Genesis teaches us that God made man in His own image, both male and female, and that they were jointly given ‘dominion’ and responsibility over the earth (Gen. 1:27-28).
+The creation story in Genesis teaches us that God made humans in His own image, both male and female, and that they were jointly given ‘dominion’ and responsibility over the earth (Gen. 1:27-28).
 Later, in the New Testament, in referring to promises made to Abraham, Paul said, “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female…” All who are baptized into Christ are equally heirs to God’s promises (Gal.
 3:27-29).

-It is in this context of mutual love and interdependence that we strive to honor the teaching regarding men and women, husbands and wives which are found in Ephesians 5, as well as those teachings found in 1 Corinthians 11 and 14, 1 Timothy 2, 1 Peter 3, and other passages.
+It is in this context that we strive to honor the teaching regarding men and women, husbands and wives which are found in Ephesians 5, as well as those teachings found in 1 Corinthians 11 and 14, 1 Timothy 2, 1 Peter 3, and other passages.
 We believe God has given us these teachings to bless us, and as leaders of the church, the elders believe they have been given responsibility to provide teaching on wise applications of the principles in these passages.